 - Essay courses from other academic departments will not be accepted

 - 1 full course (or 2 half courses) in social science (psychology, sociology, economics, history, geography) or liberal arts (languages, fine arts, philosophy, ethics, classical studies, film studies, comparative literature, humanities, music, dance, visual arts)

 - A full course in English or writing cannot be used to fulfill both the English/Writing and Social Science/Liberal Arts prerequisites

 - 1 half course in human, mammalian, or vertebrate physiology (e.g. Western Physiology 1020, 1021, 2130, or equivalent)

-- Animal physiology and invertebrate physiology are not accepted
+- Animal physiology, invertebrate physiology and exercise physiology are not accepted

 - Combined courses (e.g. human anatomy and physiology) will be given credit only for the human physiology component of the course (i.e. half credit for a full year course and a quarter credit for a half year course)

 - 1 half course in statistics (e.g. statistics, research methods, or research design